Black Tartar on Teeth: A Common Dental Problem Explained (pictures)

 Black Tartar:

-• Black tartar is not just a cosmetic concern.
-It can cause gum disease and tooth loss if left untreated.
+- Black tartar is not just a cosmetic concern.
+It can cause severe gum disease and tooth loss if left untreated.

-• Black tartar builds up on the teeth's surface and does not sink deep into the tooth.
+- Black tartar builds up on the surface of the teeth and doesn’t penetrate deep into the tooth.

 Black stains on teeth: